biccio/hugo-kraft-masonry/README.md

 tags: ["gravel", "italy"]  # one or more tags
 image: "https://..."       # cover image URL (optional)
 featured: true             # force this card to be wide (optional)
+summary: "A hand-written summary shown in the card instead of the auto-generated one."  # optional
 ---

-Opening paragraph — used as the card abstract on the homepage.
+Opening paragraph — used as the card abstract when no summary field is set.

 <!--more-->